kuegi/kuegiBot/docker/README.md

 ### Volumes

-- /settings - the path to your defaults.json and settings.json
+- /settings - the path to your settings
 - /logs - the bot logoutput if defined
 - /history - output of the history crawler

 ### Environment variables
 - PUID - current user id
 - PGID - current group id
+- CONFIG - your settings file in /settings, "defaults.json" if not set

 ```yaml